amitkaps/proposals/serverless_communication.md

 1. client-server communication
 2. server-server communication

-How to achieve the communication and what are the advantages and tradeoffs are important to understand, as one embarks on architecting such a system.
+How to achieve the communication, their respective advantages and tradeoffs, is important to understand -as one embarks on architecting such a system.

 A typical data science project will have a lot of microservices.
 (Eg: microservices for various data ingestion pieces, microservices for model training, etc)